Metastable behavior of weakly mixing Markov chains: the case of reversible, critical zero-range processes: A super-harmonic function

-To modify this function at the boundary, we introduce functions $P^{A}$, $A\subset S_0$, which, by the second assertion of Proposition \ref{p97}, eliminate the positive part of $(\mathcal{L}_{N}P^{1/2})(\eta)$ if the configuration $\eta$ has two or more particles at the sites in $A^c$.
-More precisely, for any constant $c>0$,
+To modify this function at the boundary, we introduce functions $P^{A}$, $A\subset S_0$, which, by the second assertion of Proposition \ref{p97}, eliminate the positive part of $(\ms {A}_{N}P^{1/2})(\eta)$ if the configuration $\eta$ has two or more particles at the sites in $A^c$.
+More precisely, in Section \ref{sec94} and below, we prove that there exists a constant $c>0$ such that